 There Are Spiritual Special Needs Within The Church

 Saturday and Sunday, I heard two different pastors at my church preach on Luke 5:12-26.
 Both of them started out their sermons by clarifying what it meant to have leprosy back in Jesus’ time.
-They explained what a person had to do if they woke up with a problem with their skin, what happened if the high priest suspected leprosy (be banished by themselves outside the city limits for a week with no human contact), be reexamined by the high priest after that time and if leprosy was the diagnosis, the person was banished into the leper colony for as long as they had it.
+They explained what a person had to do if they woke up with a problem with their skin, what happened if the high priest suspected leprosy (be banished by themselves outside the city limits for a week with no human contact), be reexamined by the high priest after that time, and if leprosy was the diagnosis, they banished the person into the leper colony for as long as they had it.
 These lepers lived in complete isolation from their loved ones, human contact, couldn’t bathe, and on top of all of that, they stunk.
-As my pastors’ quoted, “they were living, walking dead men.”
+As my pastors quoted, “they were living, walking dead men.”
 Could you imagine?

 As I said earlier, the Lord lay childhood sexual abuse on my heart this week, but the Lord brought me to a different side of the issue based primarily on the passage of the leper in Luke 5:12-16.
 Yesterday, I happened to come across an article on The Christian Post entitled, “Church Conducts ‘Adults Only’ Services for Sex Offenders, Others.”
 At first, I thought to myself, Ewww….I would NEVER step foot in that service.
 Yes, I know, very Christian of me.

 As I read the article, I was shocked to discover that sex offenders are today’s “living, walking dead men.”
 The article reminded me that as a registered sex offender, you can’t and shouldn’t be around children for legal and therapeutic reasons.
 While that makes sense, have you ever thought about the fact that a registered sex offender can’t attend church because children may be present?
 I can honestly say that thought has never once crossed my mind.
-Even as perverted as their crimes are, a registered sex offender who has served his prison time cannot go to God’s house during a normal worship service.
+Even as perverted as their crimes are, a registered sex offender who has served his prison time cannot go to God’s house during a regular worship service.
 Wow.

 Childhood sexual abuse is a real problem.
-The numbers are high, but likely much higher than we even know because often times, the abuse goes unreported.
-It is estimated that in the U.S. alone, approximately 3,000,000 children are sexually abused every year – about 1 every 10 seconds.
+The numbers are high, but likely much higher than we even know because often, the abuse goes unreported.
+It is estimated that in the U.S. alone, approximately 3,000,000 children are sexually abused every year – about one every 10 seconds.
 In the five minutes it takes you to read this blog, at least 30 children will have been sexually abused in the U.S. The numbers are even worse abroad.
 The scary fact is that 1 in 3 girls and 1 in 6 boys will be sexually abused before the age of 18.

 The only person who can “cure” a sex offender or a victim of sexual abuse is Jesus himself.
 Only He can forgive us of our sins and make us clean.
 Only He can give us worth and a purpose.
 And, it is only in His name that the demons flee.
 I once had a professional who works at a child abuse center tell me, “Unless you have been cleared by a psychiatrist, we do not recommend that you speak in front of a group about your abuse.”
-I have never received counseling, have never spoke to a psychiatrist, but I have taken it up with the best Counselor of all.
+I have never received counseling, have never spoken to a psychiatrist, but I have taken it up with the best Counselor of all.
 He has cleared me, forgiven me and cleaned me – and His time was free – a gift to me.